Roasted Beet Salad with Goat Cheese, Walnuts & Honey-Dijon Vinaigrette

 For the Salad

 - Place the greens in a large bowl, drizzle with about half of the vinaigrette and toss to combine.
 Add as much of the remaining vinaigrette as desired and toss again.
-Divide greens onto plates, then sprinkle with beets, walnuts and goat cheese.
-(The reason you don't just mix it all together in a salad bowl is that the beets would cause the whole salad to turn pink.)
+Arrange the greens on a large platter or divide onto plates, then top with beets, walnuts and goat cheese.
 Serve immediately.

 Nutrition Information